 Ranked in the top 100 university cities in the world, Belfast is a popular choice for both local and international students.
 Being the capital of Ireland, this buzzing metropolis has some notable higher educational establishments as well as a vibrant student community with lots going on.
 See what this capital city has to offer with our student accommodation in Belfast.

-Arguably one of the most impressive private student accommodation in Belfast, John Bell House is an absolute must-see.
+Arguably one of the most impressive private student accommodations in Belfast, John Bell House is an absolute must-see.
 A stunning renovation of a city landmark, John Bell House combines original features with stylish interior design and offers ensuite and studio living, as well as beautiful communal areas, games rooms, and study spaces.
-Right in the centre of the city, this accommodation is only a 19-minute walk to Queens University Belfast or a 12-minute walk to the University of Ulster.
+Right in the centre of the city, this accommodation is only a 19-minute walk to Queen’s University Belfast or a 12-minute walk to the University of Ulster.

 If you’re looking for luxury Belfast halls, have a look at Little Patrick Street.
 This contemporary student accommodation in Belfast offers a range of private studios, as well as spacious communal areas, an on-site gym, cinema room, mindfulness zone, and kitchen that’s ideal for entertaining.
-Location-wise, UofU students couldn’t be closer to campus, with the University of Ulster being only a four-minute walk away, and Queens University Belfast being a 35-minute walk away.
-Making your room your own when you go away to university is important, check out our guide to cheap and easy ways to brighten up your student halls.
+Location-wise, UofU students couldn’t be closer to campus, with the University of Ulster being only a four-minute walk away, and Queen’s University Belfast being a 35-minute walk away.
+Making your room your own when you go away to university is important; check out our guide to cheap and easy ways to brighten up your Belfast halls.

 Being a large city, there are a number of ways to get from A to B. If you’re moving within the city centre, one of the best ways to get around is by foot or bike, but if you’re going further afield, whether it be to campus or out of the city, the bus or train options are probably your best mode of transport.
 Belfast is good for students and offers a yLink Travel Card, a free card for 16 to 23-year-olds that gets you a ⅓ off travel, as well as a 24+ Student Railcard.